-The first two weeks of the programme took place on the Reims campus of Sciences Po, housed in a former Jesuit college from the 17th century.
+The first week of the programme takes place on the Reims campus of Sciences Po, housed in a former Jesuit college from the 17th century.
 Located in the historical heart of the city, this remarkable site has been restored to mix traditional architectural elements with state-of-the-art amenities.

 While the academic programme is intense, the Pre-College Programme makes time for extracurricular activities.
 After classes and on weekends, participants have time to have fun and explore their surroundings.
-In 2019, the activities programme ranged from cultural visits and weekend excursions to social activities, sports games and a Bastille Day celebration.
+The activities programme ranges from cultural visits and weekend excursions to social activities and sports.

 A medium-sized city with a rich history, Reims is an ideal location for students seeking an immersive experience in French life and culture.
 For over a thousand years, Reims served as the coronation site of the French monarchy and boasts an impressive architectural heritage, from its renowned cathedral to its world-famous vineyards and Art Deco architecture.

-During their time in Paris, students went on excursions in the city, participated in cultural activities, and visited Parisian landmarks.
-They got the chance to see the capital from its best vantage point during a Seine river cruise, admired some of the masterpieces of art history in Paris’ many museums, and walked around the capital’s historical neighborhoods.
+During their time in Paris, students go on excursions in the city, participate in cultural activities, and visit Parisian landmarks.
+They get the chance to see the capital from its best vantage point during a Seine river cruise, to admire some of the masterpieces of art history in Paris’ many museums, and to walk around the capital’s historical neighborhoods.

 Accommodation and meals